y0n1/CppND-System-Monitor/README.md

 * `clean` deletes the `build/` directory, including all of the build artifacts
 * `run` runs the program, make sure to build it first

-## Instructions
+## Getting Started

-1. Clone the project repository: `git clone https://github.com/y0n1/CppND-System-Monitor-Project-Updated.git`
+1. Clone the project repository: `git clone https://github.com/y0n1/system-monitor`
 2. Build the project: `make build`
 3. Run the resulting executable: `./build/monitor` or just execute `make run`
+4. Alternatively, you can use the Docker file located inside the `.devcontainer` directory in order to setup the environment with everything you need.